diagrams/diagrams-doc/doc/quickstart.rst

 Note the use of the type `B`, which is exported by every backend as a synonym for its particular backend type tag.
-This makes it easier to switch between backends while still giving explicit type signatures for your code: in contrast to a type like `Diagram SVG V2 Double` which is explicitly tied to a particular backend and would have to be changed when switchin to a different backend, the `B` in `Diagram B V2 Double` will get instantiated to whichever backend happens to be in scope.
+This makes it easier to switch between backends while still giving explicit type signatures for your code: in contrast to a type like `Diagram SVG` which is explicitly tied to a particular backend and would have to be changed when switchin to a different backend, the `B` in `Diagram B` will get instantiated to whichever backend happens to be in scope.

 Our final task is to connect the nodes with arrows.
 First, in order